 - Type of Lender: The payment may also vary from one bank to the other bank, credit union, or mortgage broker.

-- Loan Type: On the basis of the level, some kinds of loans like jumbo loans or loans that is secured by an investment real estate can bring a higher commission because they are complicated and large.
+- Loan Type: Based on the level, some kinds of loans, like jumbo loans or loans that is secured by an investment real estate, can bring a higher commission because they are complicated and large.

 Awareness of these factors will assist hopeful MLOs in setting their earnings expectations and selecting the right specialization in the occupation.